yarongon/fasttext_docker/README.md

 ```

 ### Train the model
-Run the training container by mounting two volumes, `/data` and `/models`, and then supplying the parameters that fastText accept:
+Run the training container by mounting two volumes, `/data` and `/models`, and then supplying the parameters that fastText accept.
+For example:
 ```sh
 docker run \
     --rm \